What happens if you cry with contact lenses in?

-4. Lenses have moved and stuck under the Eyelid
+Lenses have moved and stuck under the Eyelid

 Obviously, crying produces a higher amount of tears in the eye.
 This increased dose of tears isn't enough, however, to make the contact lens fall out of place.
 The extra tears will just wash over the surface of the lens.
 You should experience no abnormal problems if you cry with contact lenses on your eyes.

-Don't panic - it will do no harm under your lid!
+A contact lens under your eyelid will do no harm!
 You don't need to go to casualty!
-If you have sterile contact lens saline solution, get in front of a mirror and pour some into your eye.
-Do not squirt saline solution into your eye from a pressurized can - but squirt some into your contact lens case or other sterile container and gently pour it into your eyes.
+If you have sterile contact lens saline solution, stand in front of a mirror and pour some into your eye.
+Do not squirt the saline solution into your eye from a pressurized can - but squirt some into an eye bath, your contact lens case or other sterile container and gently pour it into your eyes.
 This can be enough to flush it out and you will often find it moves to the inner corner of your eye, where it can be removed.

 Do not poke your fingers into your eyes in the hope of hooking it out.
 If you cannot get it out, you can go to your Optometrists and have it removed.
-If it is late at night, it is safe to sleep with the lens under your eyelid - it will not harm your eyes at all and you will not feel it.
+If it is late at night, it is safe to sleep with the lens under your eyelid - it will not harm your eyes and you will probably not even it.
 Often, in the morning, the lens will be found in the corner of your eye or on your pillow (dried out).

 If you cannot find it, make an appointment with your Optometrist to see if the lens is still in your eye.
 If it is, they can safely remove it.

 We have a great selection of contacts for everyone’s eye type and preference.
 Whether you’re looking for daily lenses, continuous wear contacts, silicone hydrogel lenses for astigmatism, or monthly wear contacts, we’ve got what you’re looking for on our site.
-Plus, we has a fantastic assortment of all-in-one solutions, re-wetting drops, and even sunglasses to help keep your eyes safe.
+Plus, we have a fantastic assortment of all-in-one solutions, re-wetting drops, and even sunglasses to help keep your eyes safe.
 Please take a few moments to look through our website to find the perfect lenses for your lifestyle.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP

-Created: 29 Jul 2017, Last modified: 11 Sep 2020
+Created: 29 Jul 2017, Last modified: 3 Jan 2023